Social Media Marketing: Like It Or Love It

 Usually, all a person has to do is “like” the Facebook page to be entered to receive something.
 Meanwhile, all those “likes” mount up.
 A large number of “likes” or followers give the impression that a company is doing well; that they can be trusted; that products and customer service are excellent.

-For very small businesses with tiny advertising budgets, features on social media might be all they can afford.
-The most basic page on one of these forms of social media is completely free.
-These pages also promote chatter between consumers on and off the net; like virtual word of mouth, which is also a free and effective form of promotion – and you’ll learn all about this and more when we have our consultation.
+For tiny businesses with tiny advertising budgets, features on social media might be all they can afford.
+The most basic page on one of these forms of social media is entirely free.
+These pages also promote chatter between consumers on and off the net; like virtual word of mouth, which is also a free and active form of promotion – and you’ll learn all about this and more when we have our consultation.